FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 ## Deployment Artifacts

-forc-deploy stores deployment details in 'out/deployments' folder in project root directory for each deployment.
-An example deployment artifact can be seen below:
+forc-deploy saves the details of each deployment in the `out/deployments` folder within the project's root directory.
+Below is an example of a deployment artifact:

 ```json
 {